-Majority of people online are interested in what’s trending, what’s popular, and the content you write can and will encourage your followers to engage in a good way.
+Majority of people online are interested in what’s trending, what’s popular, and the content you create can and will encourage your followers to engage in a good way.

 To make the best of it, you should find topics that aren’t hard to discuss or to be followed.
 Include explanatory pictures, gifs or even short videos!

 This gives your brand a sense of relevance that will drive more conversions and encourage signups and purchases.

 This can be a powerful hack to create a better content.
 There’s no denying the power of urgency to drive massive conversions.

 No one can deny the power of urgency when used correctly to drive massive conversions.

 If your posted content didn’t feature any sorts of urgencies, it’s time to reconsider it.
 According to data published by Entrepreneur, urgency can improve conversion rates by as much as 332 percent.

 To make it work, you should include references to low-stock, limited-time deals, and countdowns for products or services, and how much others are either saving money or making it.